Workplace Violence on the Increase

 - Ignoring Off-the-Job Bizarre or Illegal Behavior

-The Occupational Safety and Health Administration has guidelines requiring employers to provide a safe work environment for its employees and these guidelines are best met with a clear, communicated well-written and implemented Zero Tolerance Violence Policy:
+The Occupational Safety and Health Administration has guidelines requiring employers to provide a safe work environment for their employees and these guidelines are best met with a clear, communicated well-written, and implemented Zero Tolerance Violence Policy:

 - Gun-Free Work Environment

-- Quick, Clean Termination Policy that includes inventory of employee belongings and return of all company property with notice that the employee has no right to enter company property in the future
+- Quick, Clean Termination Policy that includes an inventory of employee belongings and returns of all company property with notice that the employee has no right to enter company property in the future

 - If you sense something, say something, because awareness plus action can equal the key to workplace violence prevention.